 Q: Why are some of the FOMC's rate decisions issued around 12:30 p.m.?

 A: For the first time in the Fed's history, the chairman has begun conducting a series of regularly scheduled news conferences to discuss the Fed's economic forecast.
 The schedule calls for Bernanke to hold four news conferences a year, following the meetings where the Fed updates its forecast.
+(There was no news conference Wednesday.)
 On days when Bernanke holds a news conference, the Fed's rate decision is announced at 12:30 p.m. instead of 2:15 p.m.
-No news conference was held Tuesday.

-The Fed hopes the news conferences will improve its communications with Wall Street investors and the American public.
+The Fed is hoping the news conferences will improve its communications with Wall Street investors and the American public.

 Q: How are the FOMC's rate decisions approved?

 A: By a majority of the voting members, who now total 10.
 (At full strength, there would be 12.)
 Unlike the Supreme Court, close votes on the FOMC are rare.
-It might unnerve financial markets if investors felt that the Fed chairman was unable to command widespread support for his policies.
+It would be bad for financial markets if investors felt that the Fed chairman was unable to command widespread support for his policies.

 Q: How are Fed officials selected?